-- Complete and submit the application form by Monday, May 3, 2021.
+- Complete and submit the application form by Wednesday, October 5, 2022 at 11:59pm Central.
 Only one application will be accepted per organization.

 Submit your application via this form.
-Please note, there is an option to save and complete the application later, but we highly recommend you take advantage of the available application templates to prepare your responses in advance and complete the form in one sitting.
+Please note, there is an option to save and complete the application later using a checkbox at the top or bottom of the form.
+Only one representative from your organization can work and submit the application.

-Applicant’s legal name, mailing and physical address, contact person for details of engagement and official grant communications, organization website, organization phone, DUNS (Dunn and Bradstreet) number, and an EIN or TIN number.
+Applicant’s legal name, mailing and physical address, contact person for details of engagement and official grant communications, organization website, organization phone, UEI (Unique Entity ID) number, and an EIN or TIN number.